lgibelli/singularity-docs/index.rst

   create a branch, share the image and distribute the image as easily as copying any other file you control!
 | If you want an automated solution for building and hosting your image,
-  you can use our container registry `Singularity Hub`_.
+  you can use our container registry `Singularity Hub <https://singularity-hub.org/>`_.
 Singularity Hub can automatically build `Singularity recipe files <#container-recipes>`_ from a GitHub repository each time that you push.
 It provides a simple cloud solution for storing and sharing your image.
 If you want to host your own